sajeelmalik/Dev-Lab/README.md

 ### Final Design Comparisons

-The application shifted through a rigorous design shift in which a splash page was rendered to comfortably welcome the user to the website.
+The application underwent a rigorous design shift in which a splash page was rendered to comfortably welcome the user to the website.

 ![DevLab Splash Page](./public/assets/images/splashComparison.png "Mockup") *Splash Page - Design Stage Two and Three*